 Towards a Second Edition

-The Thesaurus team are currently working on updating the Thesaurus to its second edition.
+The Thesaurus team are currently working on updating our data to a second edition.
 The first edition is largely based on the second edition of the OED (1989) and its supplements, and there are close links between the OED and Historical Thesaurus staff.
 Since 1990, work has been underway to update the OED to a third edition (presently online only).
 This rigorous revision has dramatically improved the dating of entries, led to re-evaluation of word sub-senses, and inducted many new words into the dictionary.
-The results of this process are also of great value to improving the Thesaurus’ data, and the team are working with the OED to incorporate the updated information into the Thesaurus, forming the core of the second edition improvements.
+The results of this process are also of great value to improving the Thesaurus’ data, and the team are working with the OED to incorporate such updated information into the Thesaurus, forming the core of the second edition's improvements.
 Revision of the OED is an ongoing process and the same will therefore be true of the second edition of the Thesaurus, with periodic updates to our data reflecting those made to the dictionary.

 Alongside the data updates, the second edition’s expanded visualization section will allow users to view changes in the size of categories across their lifespans.
 Users will also be able to limit their results to select categories which display particular patterns of growth or contraction such as bursts, slumps, peaks, and troughs of activity.
 An experimental version of this feature is available now, with further refinement and greater functionality to be implemented in early 2018.